Tank Road railway station: History

 station was also far from the centre of the city, forcing those who arrived at the station to take a rickshaw from the station to their destination.
 Several solutions were proposed, including the construction of a new station on Hill Street, along with a station hotel.
 The new station would have three platforms which would be 800-feet long each, as opposed to the current 350-feet long platforms, and the station would have been constructed in two wings.
 This plan also included demolishing the level crossing at Tank Road, and would run around Fort Canning Hill.
 The line was also to be doubled to Woodlands.
 It was eventually decided that this proposal would be chosen to solve the issue.
 However, the plans for both the hotel and the doubling of the line were later dropped, and it was decided that the line would cut through Fort Canning Hill.
 It was also later decided that the new station would instead be in the same location as the previous station.
 Construction on the tracks eventually began, but stopped in 1921 due to a slump.

 It was eventually decided that the Bukit Timah-Tank Road section of the line would be abandoned, and the line would instead deviate in between Bukit Panjang and Bukit Timah, travelling down a different route which ran along the west of the main town, to a new terminal station at Tanjong Pagar.
 Tank Road station, along with the rest of the Bukit Timah-Tank Road section of the line, was closed and abandoned on 2 May 1932, with the opening of the new terminus at Tanjong Pagar.

-The station was demolished in August 1933, and several badminton courts were built on the grounds of the former station soon after, with fields of lalang covering the rest of the grounds.
+Demolishment of the station began in August 1933, and several badminton courts were built on the grounds of the former station soon after, with fields of lalang covering the rest of the grounds.
+Some remnants of the station remained till at least 1957.
 Several office buildings, such as the Rediffusion Building, as well as the Singapore Shopping Centre and the George Lee Motors Building were later built on the site.
 The former station grounds are currently being occupied by the Haw Par Centre.
 The goods yard that served the station was replaced by the King George V Jubilee Park, later renamed Fort Canning Park, the National Theatre, a public swimming pool, and the Van Kleef Aquarium.